 The rising cost of living, spiking energy prices and worker shortages have all combined to increase pressure on the food industry throughout the pandemic.

 The main goal for agri-food supply chains in the near future is to increase supply chain resilience in the face of the unexpected.
-COVID-19 created an imbalance between supply and demand of products, greatly affecting supply chains globally.
+COVID-19 created an imbalance between the supply and demand of products, greatly affecting supply chains globally.

 This global supply chain disruption is a reminder that something that can feel distant, like a port, ship or factory in China or the US, connects directly to all of us.
 Affecting the ability of agri-food products, fresh or processed, to travel freely across national borders.